-Carly has exhibited in Australia, Germany, Austria, the Netherlands, Scotland, England, Japan and the US through solo, group and collaborative projects and residencies, including at Bus Projects and Incinerator Gallery, Melbourne, Centre for Contemporary Art, Glasgow, Bundoora Homestead Art Centre, Melbourne, The Art Gallery of Ballarat, Warrnambool Art Gallery, Watch This Space, Alice Springs, Gippsland Art Gallery, KWADRAT and REH Kunst, Germany and MU Artspace, Netherlands.
-She completed an MFA in 2015 at Monash University, focusing on some of the problems with site- specific practice in a contemporary context.
+Carly completed an MFA in 2015 at Monash University (Professor Callum Morton), focusing on some of the problems with site- specific practice in a contemporary context.
+She has exhibited widely in Australia, Germany, Austria, the Netherlands, the UK, Japan and the US through solo, group and collaborative projects and residencies, including at Bus Projects, BLINDSIDE, Bundoora Homestead Art Centre and Incinerator Gallery, Melbourne, The Art Gallery of Ballarat, Warrnambool Art Gallery, Gippsland Art Gallery, Watch This Space, Alice Springs, Centre for Contemporary Art, Glasgow, KWADRAT and REH Kunst, Germany and MU Artspace, Netherlands.
 Carly has also been a finalist in prizes such as The 2017 Guirguis New Art Prize, The Art Gallery of Ballarat and The 2018 Incinerator Art Award with her work 'Creating False Memories for a Place That Never Was', in collaboration with sound artist Mieko Suzuki.
-She has been the recipient of Creative Victoria, City of Melbourne and Australia Council Art Grants as well as an Australian Postgraduate Award for her MFA research at Monash University.
+Since 2009, she has collaborated with Mieko Suzuki, Arno Raffeiner and Yukihiro Taguchi on the bi-monthly, curated concept art and sound event KOOKOO at OHM Berlin, inviting sound and visual artists from various international locations.
+She has been the recipient of Creative Victoria, City of Melbourne and Australia Council Art Grants as well as an Australian Postgraduate Award and The Vice-Chancellor's Award for her MFA research at Monash University.
 She has previously lived and worked in Berlin and Tokyo and currently resides in Narrm/Melbourne.

 carly_fischer@yahoo.com.au